KordingLab/KordingLab.github.io/c4r.md

 C4R is a user-friendly, open-source educational platform launched in 2023 with support from the National Institutes of Health.
 The platform addresses critical challenges in research methodology through interactive modules and community engagement.

-### Core Educational Modules
+### Core Educational Modules (Examples)

-C4R provides training in essential areas of research rigor:
+C4R provides training in essential areas of research rigor.
+Examples of topics covered include:

 - **Biases in Research** - Identifying and mitigating cognitive biases, selection bias, confirmation bias, and other systematic errors that can affect research outcomes
 - **Causal Inference** - Understanding the difference between correlation and causation, and learning proper techniques for establishing causal relationships